 National Fire Prevention Week and Community Open House

 The free open house will include fire safety education and the opportunity to get a closer look at Fire and EMS vehicles, and the apparatus involved in firefighting.
-This year’s Fire Prevention Week Theme, “Don’t wait, check the date”, is highlighting the importance of checking the expiration date on the back of smoke detectors.
+This year’s Fire Prevention Week Theme, “Look.
+Listen.
+Learn., Be aware.
+Fire can happen anywhere.”, The Lombard Fire Department reminds residents the importance of checking the expiration date on the back of smoke detectors.
 All smoke alarms need to be replaced when they are 10 years old or if they don’t respond when tested.

 Participants who purchased a pink shirt in early Sept. are invited to wear their shirts for a group photo with the Fire Department at 7 p.m.
 The pink shirts are sold annually to raise funds for the Good Samaritan Hospital’s Cancer Care Center.
 Call 630-620-5736 with any questions.